EricDuchaine/NISR_Hackaton_Dashborad/README.md

 •	Visualizations of the number of females employed in various industries.
 •	Visualizations of labor force participation rate by province.
-•	Visualizations of employed and unemployed populations by province.
+•	Visualizations of employed and unemployed populations by province. and last visual shows
+- Employment by Province of Rwanda using Map

 How to Navigate